 Who qualifies for Compassionate Care Leave?

-Employees who have worked with the same employer for at least 30 days qualify for this leave.
-Employees must provide a certificate from a doctor indicating that a family member has a serious medical condition, has a significant risk of death within the next 26 weeks, and needs care and support.
+Employees who have worked with the same employer for at least 90 days qualify for this leave.
+Employees must provide a certificate from a doctor indicating a family member has a serious medical condition, has a significant risk of death within the next 26 weeks, and needs care and support.

 Who can take bereavement leave?